Tessi-Tms/TmsMediaBundle/README.md

 - *415 Unsupported Media Type HTTP Status Code* : if there is no matched storage provider for the media
 - *418 I'am a teapot' HTTP Status Code* : for other media exception types

+For a 201 HTTP Response code, you will also get all media informations (in json format) in the response content.

 **Parameters description**

 - *media* : Contains the file content